 If you request shore leave and are denied shore leave in any Port that is not listed above, please immediately inform your ship's delegate and contact the Union so that a Grievance may be filed.
-Please make sure to document the instance (Location, time, reason for denial, etc.) as the Union will require information for the grievance process.
+Please make sure to document the instance (Location, time, reason for going ashore, reason given for denial, etc.) as the Union will require this information for the grievance process.